awhipp/slack-status-vscode-extension/README.md

 #### Install the Extension (Not available yet)

-Search for "slack-status" in the VSCode extension marketplace and install it.
+Search for "slackStatus" in the VSCode extension marketplace and install it.

 #### Configure Slack Settings